nvidia-holoscan/holoscan-sdk/README.md

 ## Repository structure

-The repository is organized as such:s
+The repository is organized as such:
 - `cmake/`: CMake configuration files
 - `data/`: directory where data will be downloaded
 - `examples/`: source code for the examples